zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 ## **STEP 1**: Verify that **CDB1** is in **FLASHBACK** mode

-1. Berify that **CDB1** is in **FLASHBACK** mode and display the flashback retention period.
+1. Verify that **CDB1** is in **FLASHBACK** mode and display the flashback retention period.
 If the database is not in flashback mode, execute the **/home/oracle/labs/19cnf/admin/flashback.sql** script.

     ```
     $ sqlplus / AS SYSDBA